Picture of Charles Darwin

 The Earth is very unique to our universe because it is the only planet known to have life .
 Our planet is the right distance from the sun so that it is possible for animals and plants to live.
 The first...more

-Stephen Jay Gould was an American biologist who was born in 1941.
-He revised Darwin's theory of evolution, showing that it isn't the gradual process everyone had thought.
-Gould was a professor at Harvard...more
+Stephen Jay Gould was an American paleontologist and evolutionary biologist who was born in 1941.
+He revised Darwin's theory of evolution, introducing his own concept of punctuated equilibrium.
+This states...more

 Carl Sagan Stephen J. Gould Marie Curie Charles Darwin Louis Pasteur Leonardo Da Vinci ...more

 During the 19th century when Europeans were exploring their own countries as well as mounting large expeditions to explore foreign lands, natural historians such as Charles Darwin and Alfred Russel Wallace...more